bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 ### Summarize Sensitive Information Reports AKA How to Summarize Identified Features (with identify_filenames.py)

 Your final goal is to summarize the reports on sensitive information, show main types of features, and to note what files contain the features.
-To do this, we'll use `identify_filenames.py`, which identifies filenames from "bulk_extractor" output.
+To do this, we'll use `identify_filenames.py`, which identifies filenames from "bulk_extractor" output and uses the DFXML to map to point between various hits discovered earlier to the files on the disk images (rather than the byte offsets).

 **Tool:** identify_filenames.py